Allied Kommandatura: Creation

 President Roosevelt declared at the Casablanca Conference in early 1943 that the goal of the war was the unconditional surrender of Germany.
 To that end, and during the following many months, the leading Allied powers planned and gave form to the task of dividing Germany, and how to govern her after the war.
 The London Protocol of September 1944, established the division of Germany into zones of occupation, and the city of Berlin into sectors.
 Additionally, Berlin was to be governed by an Allied Komendatura (sic).

 The Soviets fought for and captured Berlin by the beginning of May 1945, and set up camp not only their own sector, but took control over the whole of Greater Berlin.
 The U.S. and British entered Berlin later, on July 1, and July 24, respectively.
 By that time the Soviets had plundered and pillaged the western sectors of Berlin.
 They had removed vital industrial infrastructure on a wholesale scale, and had taken most of what was left in the city in terms of agriculture and livestock.

 The U.S. commandant, Major General Floyd L. Parks, tasked his divisional G5 and later deputy, Colonel Frank L. Howley, to prepare a general plan for the basis of an Allied Kommandatura, based on a Russian proposal.
-Howley had arrived in Berlin July 1, 1945, as leader of the joint U.S.–British Military Government detachment, although the U.S. didn't take over their sector officially until July 12, when the Russians finally moved out.
+Howley had arrived in Berlin July 1, 1945, as leader of the joint U.S.–British Military Government detachment, although the U.S. did not take over their sector officially until July 12, when the Russians finally moved out.
 By this time the French had also obtained their own sector in the north of Berlin, carved out of the British sector, but were not invited to participate in the initial meetings.